-Students attending the Sophie Davis School and the CUNY School of Medicine are required to comply with the attendance policy in all years of education and training.
+Students attending the Sophie Davis program and the CUNY School of Medicine are required to comply with the attendance policy in all years of education and training.
 Students are required to attend and actively participate in all components of the curriculum, including required lectures, small group sessions, laboratories, field work, patient clinics and other course and clerkship activities.
-The Sophie Davis School of Biomedical Education / CUNY School of Medicine grants the BS and MD degrees to students who meet all academic and professional requirements.
+The Sophie Davis Biomedical Education program and CUNY School of Medicine grant the BS and MD degrees to students who meet all academic and professional requirements.